John Osborne (writer): Reviews

 John has been reviewed by prominent journalists and publications including: Gillian Reynolds of The Daily Telegraph, The Observer, Martin Kelner for The Guardian, and Fordyce Maxwell on Scotland on Sunday.

 He has appeared as a guest on radio shows including Geoff Lloyd's Absolute Radio Hometime Show, Jeremy Vine on Radio 2, Richard Bacon on BBC Radio 5 Live, Colin Murray on Radio 1, Shaun Keaveny and Stuart Maconie on 6Music, Fred MacAulay on BBC Radio Scotland, The Verb on Radio 3 and Nikki Bedi on the BBC Asian Network.
 He has also been a guest on an episode of Scroobius Pip's Distraction Pieces podcast.

 Teaching

 Osborne has worked in schools and universities in England, Germany and Austria.
 He offers creative writing workshops and with rural touring schemes has spent time running writing sessions for people with dementia and their families.

 Since 2013, he has been a patron of the Dignity in Dying campaign, performing at their showcase event at the Union Chapel in London alongside Sir Andrew Motion, Terry Pratchett and Simon Armitage.
 As well as writing he worked as a support worker for Mencap for four years, which he wrote about in his book and theatre show My Car Plays Tapes.

+Osborne is a fully qualified primary school teacher and has taught in schools in Norfolk and Suffolk.
+In 2025 he was a mentor on the National Literary Trust's Young Poet Laureate scheme, working with young writers across the East of England.